Exploring the Unknown with Wang Yibo

+The Exploring the Unknown with Wang Yibo Season 2 was broadcast on Tencent Video on November 28, 2025.

 Overview

 As the initiator of the program, actor and singer Wang Yibo partnered with six Discovery Chinese explorers to embark on an outdoor exploration journey.
 Film Director Cheng Er was a special interviewer to explore Wang Yibo's mental journey and personal growth when he participated in the program.

 The program has joined hands with six top Chinese survival and outdoor experts: jungle survival skills expert Xing Enxue, mountaineering expert Zhou Peng, an extreme explorer who focuses on cave exploration Wang Hao, underwater photographer Zhou Fang, rock climber Liu Yongbang, and desert survival expert Wu Xinlei.
 In the 12-episode program, they accompanied Wang Yibo to six extreme geographical destinations including tropical rainforest, snow-capped mountains, Caves, Sea, Rocks and Deserts to complete the exploration missions.

 Broadcast

 In mainland china the series was broadcast on Tencent Video every Saturday and Sunday starting from August 31, 2024, 12 episodes released over 6 weeks with two episodes per week.

 It premiered on Discovery Max and Discovery Channel south east asia regions on 28 December 2024, as 6 episodes.

 It aired in Japan for the first time on LaLa TV on Sunday, April 6, 2025.